ryzo95/Milestone-Project-1/README.md

 Eye catching imagery is important.
 I have added a hero image which highlights the festival experience and provides a clear message of what the site is going to be based on.

 <h2>Wireframes</h2>
-Home Page Wireframe - View
+Home Page Wireframe -

 <h2>Features</h2>
-Static one-page site with five sections including the hero image.
+Static one-page site with five sections, including the hero image.

 Interactive elements